 With the rise of women, particularly Black British women building fruitful businesses.
 It is important for me to speak to women about to the start up process.
 We tend to see the perfected and polished finished product/service, and as glamorous as it all looks, there is a lot that we don’t see.
 I wanted to be able to get a few women together to share some of the lessons they have learned along their journey and a few things you will need to consider if you’re looking to start your own business.

 Meet The Founders

-Latticia Organics – Wellness & Lifestyle brand Latticia Orgnaics – Authentically and passionately empowers indivduals with the knowledge and tools to create a healthier, ethical and well balanced lifestyle, through product making workshops and handmade skin care products.
+Latticia Organics – Wellness & Lifestyle brand Latticia Organics – Authentically and passionately empowers individuals with the knowledge and tools to create a healthier, ethical and well balanced lifestyle, through product making workshops and handmade skin care products.

-Omolola Jewellery – Ope & Taiwo the sisters behind West Afrcan inspired jewllery brand Omo Lola.
-Create bold and culturally enriched pieces of jewellery that beautifully brings black indivduals, style and culture together, in ways we don’t always see in mainstream media.
+Omolola Jewellery – Ope & Taiwo the sisters behind West African inspired jewellery brand Omo Lola.
+Create bold and culturally enriched pieces of jewellery that beautifully brings black individuals, style and culture together, in ways we don’t always see in mainstream media.

 The Curve Catwalk – The UK’S first Curve dance classes, created by Trina, empowers plus size women through her weekly dance classes.
 Tri has created a safe space for women to show up and show out, without the judgement and mistreatment that is targeted at plus size women.

 What were some of your biggest lessons in the first few months of your launch?